X-Y-Zhou/GNN-MME/README.md

 Efficient and scalable prediction of spatio-temporal stochastic gene expression in cells and tissues using graph neural networks

 **File descriptions:**

-- "Figure2_a-c/data/2_cells_v1/proba/cell_1.csv" is the training data
+- "Fig2a-c/data/2_cells_v1/proba/cell_1.csv" is the training data
-- "Figure2_a-c/data/2_cells_v1/proba/cell_1_pred.csv" is the predicted data
+- "Fig2a-c/data/2_cells_v1/proba/cell_1_pred.csv" is the predicted distribution
-- "Figure2_a-c/Birth_Death_train.jl" is the code for training.
+- "Fig2a-c/Birth_Death_train.jl" is the training code.
-- "Figure2_a-c/Birth_Death_valid.jl" is the code for predicting Cell "ECUST".
+- "Fig2a-c/Birth_Death_valid.jl" is the code for predicting cell "E","C","U","S" and "T".
-- "p.bson" is the trained parameters
+- "p.bson" stores the trained parameters
-- "results" summarizes the experimental data from literature for Fig. 2,FigS3 (inset)
+- "Results" summarizes the predicting results for Fig.2, FigS4 and FigS5(inset).

 **Requirements:**

-- Julia >= 1.4.2
+- Julia >= 1.6.5
-- Flux v0.13.5
+- Flux v0.12.8
-- DifferentialEquations v7.2.0
+- DifferentialEquations v7.0.0
-- DiffEqSensitivity v6.79.0
+- DiffEqSensitivity v6.66.0
-- Zygote v0.6.46
+- Zygote v0.6.33

 **The method is well described in:**
 * Z. Cao _et. al._ [Efficient and scalable prediction of spatio-temporal stochastic gene expression in cells and tissues using graph neural networks]().